Header Banner

-How To: Extract DNA from a Strawberry with Basic Kitchen Items
+How to Extract DNA from a Strawberry with Basic Kitchen Items

 We all know that DNA is pretty amazing, but it's not something that most of us get much hands-on experience with.
 Even though it's in every living thing around us, we never see it, so we rarely think about it either.